victoriastuart/victoriastuart.github.io/about.md

 ---
 ## Introduction

-I hold a Ph.D. in Biology (2000; specialization in molecular genetics), augmented with considerable additional computational expertise.
+I hold a Ph.D. in Biology (2000; specialization in molecular genetics), augmented with considerable programmatic and computational expertise.
 The summary below provides a reasonably complete overview of me and my overlapping personal and professional pursuits.

 I possess a unique and well-honed wealth of knowledge and experience, spanning